GuiPimenta-Dev/lambda-forge-docs/docs/home/multi-stage-environments.md

-from aws_cdk import pipelines as pipelines from aws_cdk.pipelines import CodePipelineSource from constructs import Construct from lambda_forge import Steps, context
+from aws_cdk import pipelines as pipelines from aws_cdk.pipelines import CodePipelineSource from constructs import Construct from lambda_forge import CodeBuildSteps, context

 from infra.stages.deploy import DeployStage